“Why Did They Do That?”

 (5-minute read)

-She sat in her car long after the engine went quiet.
+She told me that she sat in her car long after the engine went quiet.
 Her hands were still on the wheel, the phone face-down in the cup holder like it had betrayed her.

 Forty-eight hours ago, he had been warm, curious, present.
 The inside jokes were forming big laughs.
 A plan for Saturday had been confirmed earlier in the day.
 He looked at her with steady, inviting, and mindful eyes.
 That gaze was alluring.